a-koro/camino/README.md

 3. Create your own JSON flows and add them under src/main/resources/****.json .
    This path is configurable under the following property "camino.path".
 4. Each type ACTION block in your flow represents an ActionHandler class.
-   Create the corresponding class and extend AbstractActionHandler, override the execute metrhod and add the code you want to execute for this action.
+   Create the corresponding classes, extend AbstractActionHandler, override the execute metrhod and add the code you want to execute for this action.
 5. Add the following property spring.camino.enabled=true in your application.properties file.
 6. Start your application and camino will automatically load your flow(s).